piyusht007/spring-cloud-sample/README.md

 Start the projects from command line using:

-"mvn spring-boot:run"
+`mvn spring-boot:run`

-Follow below steps to
+Follow below steps to see services in action:

 1. Start service discovery server.
 2. To test that the eureka server load balance between the clients we need to start **two instances/processes** of `micro-service-eureka-client` spring boot application.
 Just run `mvn spring-boot:run` from two different command windows/terminals.